deionizedoatmeal/popdots/README.md

 -rofi
 -ranger
 -zathura
-# scripts
-installation scripts for:
+# installation scripts for:
 -installing apt, python and rust packages
 -installing the resolved fork of i3-gaps on a debian based system
 -installing polybar on a debian based system
 -moving config files and scripts into .config and /bin
-functionality scripts for:
+# functionality scripts for:
 -volume adjustment
 -backlight adjustment
 -nice lock screen